iov-one/devnet-operations/README.md

 ## (K)ustomizing things
 * A good starting point is to go through examples (here)[https://github.com/kubernetes-sigs/kustomize/tree/master/examples]
 * There are comments in `manifests/weave/` base and zebranet kuztomization.yaml

+## Optional: deploying kubebot to a cluster
+* Make sure you create kubebot-env.txt in manifests/kubebot/${networkName} out of kubebot-env.txt_example
+* Edit your token secret according to README here: https://github.com/iov-one/kubebot#setup
+* Edit your channel secret to represent channels you want your bot to watch on, it could be one channel or a list of channels separated by space, e.g. `#frontend $backend`
+* Make sure you invite the bot to these channels for it to work
+* Run `make seed_bot` to deploy the bot